 Words are made up from small units of sound called phonemes.
 Phonics teaches children to be able to listen carefully and identify the phonemes that make up each word.
 This helps children to learn to read words and to spell words

 In phonics lessons children are taught three main things:

 They are taught GPCs.
 This stands for grapheme phoneme correspondences.
 This simply means that they are taught all the phonemes in the English language and ways of writing them down.
-These sounds are taught in a particular order.
-The first sounds to be taught are s, a, t, p.

 Children are taught to be able to blend.
 This is when children say the sounds that make up a word and are able to merge the sounds together until they can hear what the word is.
 This skill is vital in learning to read.